VincentGalloro/Velvet/README.md

 ### Structs
 Data structures and utility objects
-* A Vector and Position class for storing 2D coordinates with built in arithmetic functions
+* A Vector and Position class for storing 2D coordinates with built-in arithmetic functions
 * Data structures such as the Disjoint Set, 'Auto Set', and 'Shadow Map'
 * Time related data objects